Fort Bragg

 Fort Bragg Relocation Information

-If your military branch affiliation is the Army, there’s a significant chance that along the course of your career one of your duty stations will be Fort Bragg, North Carolina.
+If a service member is in the Army, there's a large chance that one of their duty stations will be Fort Bragg, North Carolina.
 Nearly 10 percent of all Army troops are assigned here.
-In fact, regardless of your branch, a PCS to Fort Bragg is a strong possibility since the installation houses a tremendous amount of servicemembers from across the U.S. military.
+In fact, regardless of branch, a PCS to Fort Bragg is a strong possibility since the installation houses a tremendous number of service members from across the U.S. military.
 The Airmen stationed at Pope Field are just one example.

 About 50,000 service members and nearly 30,000 civilians call Fort Bragg their workplace.
-When combined with the thousands of family members who live on Fort Bragg, the total population functions more like a small city, covering over 250 square miles, including massive training grounds, and has significant influence on five adjacent counties.
+When combined with the thousands of family members who live on Fort Bragg, the total population functions more like a small city.
+It covers over 250 square miles.
+This includes massive training grounds, and it has a significant influence on five adjacent counties.

 In 2018, Fort Bragg celebrated its 100th anniversary.
 Initially constructed to house artillery, Fort Bragg evolved to house some of the premier fighting forces the Army has to offer.
-For one year, events on Fort Bragg and in surrounding communities were dedicated to supporting servicemembers and their families as well as the civilian workforce that keeps Fort Bragg successfully operating.
+For one year, events on Fort Bragg were dedicated to supporting service members and their families, as well as the civilian workforce that keeps Fort Bragg successfully operating.

 Army paratroopers assigned to the 82nd Airborne Division participate in a division run as part of All American Week 2018 at Fort Bragg, N.C., May 21, 2018.